hack4impact-uiuc/7000-languages/api/README.md

 yarn start
 ```

-Before commiting and pushing code to the remote repository, run the two commands below:
+Before commiting and pushing code to the remote repository, run the command below for linting and formatting:

 ```bash
 yarn style